Sam44323/Kickstarter-Blockchain-Contract/Readme.md

 ### Properties

-- A manager opts to gather crowdfunding for his/her idea
+- A manager chooses to gather crowdfunding for his/her idea

 - It's been pitched with a **Minimum Contributor Amount** i.e. less that this amount won't be accepted